FeanorTheElf/fplll-cuda-enumeration/README.md

 For building, you will need the Cuda compiler (i.e. `nvcc`), a C++ compiler and Python 2 (the latter is used for a build script that makes nvcc work with libtools).

 When calling configure, you can pass further arguments to customize the build:
- - you can specify the location of nvcc by passing `NVCC=<path/to/executable>`.
+ - you can specify the location of nvcc by passing `NVCC=path/to/executable`.
  - you can pass additional flags to nvcc when compiling cuda by passing `CUDA_CXXFLAGS=...`.
  - you can pass additional flags to the standard linker when linking to the cuda library by passing `CUDA_LDFLAGS=...`.
 You might do so to specify the directory where the cuda runtime is, e.g. by `CUDA_LDFLAGS="-L/usr/local/cuda/lib64"`.
- - Most other autotools variables are also used, e.g. you can customize the C++ compiler by `CXX=path/to/executable` or pass flags to it by `CXXFLAGS=...`
+ - Most other autotools variables are also available, e.g. you can customize the C++ compiler by `CXX=path/to/executable` or pass flags to it by `CXXFLAGS=...`

 For example, when making a production build, one should disable assertions in device code.
 The command would then be `./configure CUDA_CXXFLAGS="-D NDEBUG"` followed by `make`.